browserengineering/book/book/text.md

 Anyway, this refactor isolated all of the text-handling code into its own method, with the main `token` function just branching on the tag name.
-Let's take advantage of the new, cleaner organization to add more, and more complicated, tags.

-With font styles and weights working, size is the next frontier in typographic sophistication.
-One simple way to change font size is the `<small>` tag and its obsolete sister the `<big>` tag.[^why-obsolete]
+Let's take advantage of the new, cleaner organization to add more tags.
+With font weights and styles working, size is the next frontier in typographic sophistication.
+One simple way to change font size is the `<small>` tag and its deprecated sister tag `<big>`.[^why-obsolete]

 [^why-obsolete]: In your web design projects, use the CSS `font-size`
     property to change text size instead of `<big>` and `<small>`.
 But